-We visited back in September 2016.
+We visited the canyon a few years ago.
 It was one of the more expensive items on our itinerary and I had wondered if it would be worth it.
 It was.
-In this post I’m going to share with you some insights and tips for visiting Antelope Canyon.
+In this post, I’m going to share with you some insights and tips for visiting Antelope Canyon.
 I hope these will help you make the most of your trip to this majestic place.

-- 1. Visiting Antelope Canyon during a flash floods is dangerous.
+- 1. Visiting Antelope Canyon during a flash flood is dangerous.

 - 2. Antelope Canyon is a Navajo Tribal Park